seamplex/wasora/doc/reference.md

 ##  `CONST`

-Marks a scalar variable, vector or matrix as a constant.
+Mark a scalar variable, vector or matrix as a constant.

 ~~~wasora
 CONST name_1 [ <name_2> ] ... [ <name_n> ]